liamzdenek/hiive-application/memory-bank/activeContext.md

 The application will analyze market sentiment for pre-IPO companies by processing news articles, social media, and financial reports to provide Hiive users with deeper insights into potential investments.

+We have successfully implemented the backend infrastructure using AWS CDK, including:
+- S3 bucket for article storage with lifecycle rules (sentiment files expire after 30 days)
+- Lambda functions for API, article processing, and sentiment analysis
+- API Gateway for exposing the API endpoints
+- CloudWatch Events for scheduled summary aggregation
+- Event-driven architecture where article uploads trigger automatic processing

 ## Recent Changes

 1. **Project Initialization**